cortexlabs/cortex/examples/pytorch/iris-classifier/README.md

 ## Define a deployment

 A `deployment` specifies a set of resources that are deployed as a single unit.
 An `api` makes the Cortex python implementation available as a web service that can serve real-time predictions.
 The metadata specified in this configuration will be passed into the `init` function in `predictor.py` for model initialization.
-We specify the `python_path` in the deployment so that we can import our model as `from my_model import IrisNet` instead of `from src.my_model import IristNet` in `predictor.py`.
+We specify the `python_path` in the deployment so that we can import our model as `from my_model import IrisNet` instead of `from src.my_model import IrisNet` in `predictor.py`.

 ```yaml
 - kind: deployment